-How often should I vaccinate my pet?

 How often or do I need to vaccinate my pet?

-Hi my name is Dr. Sean McPeck, the CEO and owner of Tier 1 Veterinary Medical Center.
+Hi, my name is Dr. Sean McPeck, the CEO and owner of Tier 1 Veterinary Medical Center.
 A few different ways to look at this one.
 Are you traveling outside the state?
 Are you going to other areas or are you just staying in Alaska?
 There are some core vaccines that you definitely need to get in the beginning when you have a puppy or a kitten.

 There’s a three shot series that helps you establish that immune system and resistance to a core set of diseases that these animals can get and some can be very life threatening.
 Parvo, for example, the parvovirus up here is a dog killer.
 It is such an easy disease to prevent by vaccinating your dog.
 And they’re good.
-But yes, many of that many of these vaccines, rabies, for example, is one that is legally required.
+But yes, many of these vaccines, rabies, for example, is one that is legally required.

 It is endemic to Alaska.
 Our population of wildlife, especially up towards the Arctic, is absolutely just full of rabies.
 So it would behoove you to get the rabies vaccine.
 But it’s also something that if for whatever reason, let’s say your dog got out, had no identification on it, didn’t have a microchip, animal control got a hold of it.